Sikander Hashmi is an imam, writer, teacher and marketer based in Kanata (Ottawa), Ontario.

 Sikander also served as a teaching assistant in Concordia University’s journalism department.

 While in Toronto, both husband and wife taught weekday evening classes at a Muslim school.
 As imam at the Islamic Society of Kingston (ISK), Sikander taught Qur’anic studies and tajweed from 2010 to 2014.
 He also served as principal of the ISK Evening & Weekend School, managing over 100 students and a staff of 13 teachers.

 In January 2009, Sikander began working as a communications consultant.
-He managed all aspects of external communication for a lost-and-found recovery firm, including the design and launch an e-newsletter as well as other client communication material.
+He managed all aspects of external communication for a lost-and-found recovery firm, including the design and launch an e-newsletter as well as other material.
 In June, Sikander moved on to Islamic finance firm in Toronto, where he was responsible for communications and marketing.
 Today, along with his duties as imam, Sikander serves as a marketer and communications consultant for the Kanata Muslim Association and the United Muslim Organizations of Ottawa-Gatineau.